top of page

 Prime Minister Starmer promised that five Missions would be the North Star for his government.
 Almost 12 months later they are obscured...

-It is time to confront the 2 great lies of UK spending reviews
+The 2 great lies about UK spending reviews

 Dec 3, 202410 min read